priyathamhub/priyathamhub/README.md

 -->

 ### About Me

+A person with a keen interest in Data Science, Machine Learning, and Deep Learning while working on related projects.

+I enjoy challenges that enable me to grow, deep thinker, quick learner with productive problem-solving skills, coding abilities, and interpersonal skills.
-I'm a deep thinker and learn to improve skills, love to adapt any work, happy to help.
-It's not about the career that we chose, it's about what skills we earned.
-I believe that my knowledge and skills evolve professionally.
-I'm Currently working on **Machine Learning** and **AWS**.
+I believe that it's not about the career that we choose, it's about what skills we learn.

+Strongly skilled in **Python**, **Java** and I'm Currently working on **Machine Learning**, **PyTorch**, and **AWS**.

 ## Find me around the web :globe_with_meridians: